What led you to your particular field?

 Please share 2-5 things about yourself that others might now know and find interesting.

-April is available for massage appointments on Monday and Friday afternoons and evenings.
-You can schedule an appointment with April here.
+Roger is available for massage appointments on Saturday mornings and afternoons.
+You can schedule an appointment with Roger here.